South Sydney Rabbitohs: More premiership success (1965–1971)

-Hard times and revival (1972–1989)
+Financial trouble and exclusion (1972–1999)

 Financial problems started to hit Souths in the early 1970s, forcing some players to go to other clubs.
 The licensed Leagues Club, traditionally such an important revenue provider to all first grade league sides, was closed in 1973 but a "Save Our Souths" campaign ensured the club survived.
 "Super Coach" Jack Gibson's arrival turned the club's form, winning the pre-season competition in 1978.
 The club captured victories in the mid-week Tooth Cup competition in 1981 and in the pre-season "Sevens" competition in 1988.
 The Rabbitohs made the finals on five occasions in the 1980s, including a dominant season to finish as minor premiers in 1989.
 The 1989 season proved to be the club's most successful in years, but was also the last time the club reached the finals until 2007.
 The following season the Rabbitohs finished as wooden spooners.

-Financial trouble, exclusion and readmission (1990–2002)

 The club stayed afloat in the 1990s despite major financial problems.
-Souths' only success came in 1994 when they won the pre-season competition, defeating the Brisbane Broncos 27–26 in the final.
+Souths' only success came in 1994 when it won the pre-season competition, defeating the Brisbane Broncos 27–26 in the final.
 The Super League War and the eventual formation of the National Rugby League affected the club greatly when it was determined in 1998 that the newly formed competition would be contracted to 14 teams for the 2000 season.
-Following a series of mergers by other teams, South Sydney failed to meet the National Rugby League's selection criteria to compete in the competition and were subsequently excluded from the premiership at the end of the 1999 season.
+Following a series of mergers by other teams, and a planned merger with Cronulla-Sutherland that was met with staunch opposition from both clubs, South Sydney failed to meet the National Rugby League's selection criteria to compete in the competition and were subsequently excluded from the premiership at the end of the 1999 season.

+Fight for readmission

-In 2000 and 2001, South Sydney fought their way back into the competition following a string of high-profile legal battles against the National Rugby League and News Limited.
+In 2000 and 2001, South Sydney fought its way back into the competition following a string of high-profile legal battles against the National Rugby League and News Limited.
 A number of well attended public rallies took place during this time, as supporters from many different clubs got behind South Sydney's case.
 Upon appeal to the Federal Court in 2001, South Sydney won readmission into the premiership for the 2002 season.

-NRL era (2002–present)

-Early struggles (2002–06)
+National Rugby League (2002–present)

-After being readmitted, the Rabbitohs were initially unsuccessful in the premiership, finishing amongst the bottom three teams for five seasons straight including three wooden spoons.
-However, following the club's takeover by actor Russell Crowe and businessman Peter Holmes à Court in 2006, the club has had great success in securing a number of major national and international player signings such as the four Burgess Brothers and Greg Inglis.
-The club was also successful in recruiting several key managerial positions including Jason Taylor as head coach in 2007 and more recently Michael Maguire in 2012.
+After being readmitted, South Sydney were initially unsuccessful in the premiership, finishing amongst the bottom three teams for five seasons straight including three wooden spoons.
+Following this, the club was taken over by actor Russell Crowe and businessman Peter Holmes à Court in 2006.
+In the 2007 season South Sydney played in its first finals campaign since 1989.

-South Sydney was a party to one of the sponsorship deals promoted by the fraudulent company Firepower International.